Bolton-and-Menk-GIS/Full-Stack-Application-Development/sections/10_Client_Side_Edits.md

 ![editable beer](images/app_images/editable_brewery1.PNG)

-There is not a whole lot of magic involved in the above template, it is mostly just standard form inputs that we will add and display using the `Bootstrap-Vue` components and the [bootstrap grid system](https://bootstrap-vue.js.org/docs/components/layout/)
+There is not a whole lot of magic involved in the above template, it is mostly just standard form inputs that we will add and display using the `Bootstrap-Vue` components and the [bootstrap grid system](https://bootstrap-vue.js.org/docs/components/layout/).

+For most of the rows, for small devices the input will take up the entire screen while taking up half on larger devices.
+We are splitting the rows in the middle for the weekday hours and description.
+A `v-for` directive is also used to create all the weekday fields.
+Under the form, there are two buttons to Delete the Brewery as well as a button to Save the Changes.

+Next, add the `<script>` tag:

 ```html
 <script>